 A central system-wide Helping Hands Committee administers the Fund.
 They consider each request on a case-by-case basis, evaluating the employee’s economic circumstances, nature of the situation or catastrophic event, the estimated length of absence from work, and the amount of PTO available in the Helping Hands Fund.

-Each pay period 7 to 10 employees request Helping Hands PTO – and each pay period an average of 160 hours of PTO assistance is granted.
+Each pay period, an average of 13 employees request Helping Hands PTO – and each pay period an average of 215 hours of PTO assistance is granted.
 That’s why donating even one hour per pay period goes a long way to help your fellow employees.

 - The PTO you receive is considered taxable income and will have other deductions taken from it, such as your 401(k) contribution.